q-nick/npm-gui/README.md

 #### Updating all dependencies as...

-To do a batch dependencies update and save new versions to package.json, for example _wanted_, press one of the green buttons above the list of project dependencies.
+To do a batch dependencies update and save new versions to package.json, for example, _wanted_, press one of the green buttons above the list of project dependencies.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/batch-update.gif)